AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-11-13-unity-cicd-deploying-webgl-github-pages/unity-cicd-deploying-webgl-github-pages.md

 - "unity"
 - "tutorial"
 - "devops"
+updatedOnDate: "2024-08-05"

 ---

-Welcome back to our Unity CI/CD journey!

-Recapping our previous chapters:

-- In Part 1 we nailed down the [one time setup](./unity-cicd-one-time-setup).
+In Part 1, we finished the [setup to start creating our CI/CD pipeline](./unity-cicd-one-time-setup).

-- Part 2 saw us setting up the [trigger events and running the automated tests](./unity-cicd-trigger-events-tests).
+In Part 2, we created a workflow to run our [automated tests based on some trigger events](./unity-cicd-trigger-events-tests).

-- Part 3 was all about [creating a reusable workflow](./unity-cicd-linux-build)  to build the Unity project for various platforms.
+In Part 3, we created a [reusable workflow to build the Unity project](./unity-cicd-linux-build) for various platforms.

-Now, we're all set for Part 4, where we take full advantage of our reusable workflow to deploy a WebGL build to GitHub Pages.
+In part 4, we will use our reusable workflow to deploy a WebGL build to GitHub Pages.

-Our journey begins by updating our `.github/workflows/main.yml` file.
+Start by updating your `.github/workflows/main.yml` file.

 ## Job 1: Building for WebGL